This may take 3 to 5 years.

 So, here’s the only reason I can come up with:

-It makes me feel good.
+It (sort of) makes me feel good.
 Maybe even happy.
 And I’ve only got one life- so, even if no one else cares, I do.
 And that’s probably the one person who should.
+And it might pay some bills.

-I feel so pleasantly “used up” after doing stand up (especially when they are new rrrrrich bits and the audience’s laughter has sculpted the rich bit itself!), that it makes it worth all of the painful procrastination, self-loathing and stage fright.
+And- sometimes not always- but enough times- I feel pleasantly “used up” after doing stand up (especially when they are new rrrrrich bits and the audience’s laughter has sculpted the rich bit itself!), that it makes it worth all of the painful procrastination, self-loathing and stage fright.
+And it covers a 2 week vacation to Norway.

 I apologize for all of the terrible grammar and spelling mistakes and poor journalistic structure in advance.
-Let your disgust at my half-assedness trampoline you into working on your own stuff!
+I apologize if I say anything totally off or unhelpful.
+Let your disgust at my half-assedness trampoline you into working on your own one-person donkey-driven Cavalia.